bbulakh/currency-converter/README.md

 # Currency converter

-Simple currency bult with HTML, CSS and JS, using Open Exchange Rates API<br>
+Simple currency converter built with HTML, CSS and JS, using Open Exchange Rates API<br>
 MIT licensed - free for personal and commercial use.

 ## Templates Preview